Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 {where}

 Evaluating the two integrals in Eq. \eqref{eq:BiphotonWF} and neglecting group velocity dispersion over the pump bandwidth, we obtain an analytical expression for the {components of the} BWF

 where

-{In this {pair-regime}, the probability $|\beta|^2$ that a pair of photons is generated is determined by using the expression from Eq. \eqref{eq:BiphotonWFExpression} for the components of the biphoton wave function in the normalization condition from Eq. \eqref{eq:NormBiphoton}.
+{In this {pair regime}, the probability $|\beta|^2$ that a pair of photons is generated is determined by using the expression from Eq. \eqref{eq:BiphotonWFExpression} for the components of the biphoton wave function in the normalization condition from Eq. \eqref{eq:NormBiphoton}.
 We find}

 where $E_P$ is the pump pulse energy; this expression scales linearly with the energy of the pump pulse for a fixed pulse duration.
 We can define the probabilities from the different combinations of output waveguides